Hong Kong Coliseum: Arena

 Moreover, the floor can hold strong pressures up to 1,800 kg/m^{2}, which cannot even be done by industrial buildings.
 This facilitates the setup of music and performance stages, platforms and large pieces of sound and set equipment for concerts and any other live entertainment that requires an elevated stage and good audio and PA (public address) systems.

-Strategically placed speaker systems, among other sound equipment, and a four-sided, colour television screen projector system (suspended from the centre of the arena ceiling) are also available, to project the event's live footage onto a screen, and to allow any member of the audience sitting at the farthest points of the stadium to hear and see clearly.
+Strategically placed speaker systems, among other sound equipment, and a four-sided, colour television screen projector system (suspended from the centre of the arena ceiling) are also available, to project the event's live footage onto a screen, and to allow any member of the audience sitting at the furthest points of the stadium to hear and see clearly.

 Conference Rooms

 The Hong Kong Coliseum offers both open and sheltered areas for holding conventions and conferences.
 The demountable open stage provides the arena with an excellent forum for public assemblies as well as staging live television broadcasts of opening ceremonies.